protobufjs/protobuf.js/ext/descriptor/README.md

 | SourceCodeInfo           |                  | not supported
 | GeneratedCodeInfo        |                  | not supported

-Additionally, not all features of descriptor.proto translate perfectly to a protobuf.js root instance.
-A root instance has only limited knowlege of packages or individual files for example, which is then compensated by guessing.
+Note that not all features of descriptor.proto translate perfectly to a protobuf.js root instance.
+A root instance has only limited knowlege of packages or individual files for example, which is then compensated by guessing and generating fictional file names.